 We are in apocalyptic times, and the ancient skills of storing information through dance can be of use.
 The more ways we access information through our bodies, the better equipped we are to remember it and transmit this knowledge.
 Stroke victims who have lost their ability to speak, may still have the ability to sing.
 Music is stored in more areas of the brain, dance is stored in more areas of the entire body.
 Our collective muscle memories are activated in conscious recognition of our movements.
 In these apocalyptic times, who knows what will become of us, what we can store and pass on.
 This is another way to pass on what we have and internationally in a universal language.

 WHY WOULD ANYONE BE BOTHERED?

 Most of us would likely not be bothered learning or sharing dance moves much before this budding pandemic home dance explosion and most of us would absolutely not have time to explore dance at home on top of all the other things we have to do.
 I would never propose this work pre-pandemic.
 But, this is a very different time.
 The new abundance of online home dancing is a clear beauty emerging from this lockdown.
 On a biological level, maybe people may have a greater desire to be more in touch with their bodies when there is less physical interaction with other bodies.

 Considering how reliant this work is on audience participation, marketing and encouragement of online involvement is key.
 A large portion of the budget will go to marketing.
-I will need to start with roughly 40 dance moves from myself, friends, and colleagues.
-I will pay a few professional dancer friends to submit some extra great moves for the more advanced dancers too.

 The void that dance is filling for many, in this time, alone, is a special awakening.
 It feels like a unique time to dig further into this right now and see where this momentum takes us.